Web Site Terms and Conditions of Use

 Production Manager, Playhouse Square

-Growing up in what has became the Detroit Shoreway Arts District, Tony attended St. Edward High School and was the first member of his family to graduate from college, earning a bachelor's degree in Theatre with a minor in Philosophy from Baldwin Wallace.
+Growing up in what has become the Detroit Shoreway Arts District, Tony attended St. Edward High School and was the first member of his family to graduate from college, earning a bachelor's degree in Theatre with a minor in Philosophy from Baldwin Wallace College.
 While at BW Tony served as Master Electrician of the scene shop, President of Theta Alpha Phi (the theatre honorary), and head of Drawing Board Productions.
 He parlayed these skills into a full time position right after school planning details and logistics for the Community Engagement and Education department at Playhouse Square.
 In 2015 he was promoted to Production Supervisor where he advances concerts and tours before they arrive on show day.
 He's been honored to work with some amazing talent over the past 10 years including Tom Hanks, Marvin Hamlisch, Jon Lithgow, Don Cheadle and Richard Sherman to name a few.

 COO, Corporate Management Group LTD.